What is the Hachinohe Sansha Taisai?

 Kagami-style kiba dakyu (Japanese polo)

-On this day, horseback polo is played at the Sakura horse field at Chojasan Shinra Shrine.
-The Hachinohe Domain was blessed with areas perfect for horse husbandry, so the eighth lord of the domain, Nobumasa Nanbu, started kiba dakyu in 1827 as a way to improve the riding skills of his soldiers.
-Today, this kind of traditional kiba dakyu remains only in Hachinohe, the Imperial household and Yamagata Prefecture.
+Kiba Dakyu, or Japanese horseback polo, is played every year at the Chojasan Shinra Shrine.
+Long ago, the Hachinohe Domain was a place famous for its horse husbandry.
+Then one day in 1827 the eighth lord of the Hachinohe domain, Lord Nobumasa Nanbu, began using kiba dakyu as a way to improve the riding skills of his soldiers.
+Today, this kind of traditional kiba dakyu remains only in Hachinohe, the Imperial household, and Yamagata Prefecture.

-The riders are divided into two teams (red or white), and they compete by using a pole with a net to catch the ball and throw it into their goal, all while on horseback.
-Collisions between horses add excitement to the competition, and this ancient sport has been called Japanese polo.
+During the game, riders are divided into two teams (red or white) and compete by using a pole with a net to catcha ball and throw it into their goal, all while on horseback.
+This ancient sport is often called the polo of Japan, and collisions between players and their horses add an air of excitement to the game.